Home

 1. Standing Jump-and-Reach

-B. From a feet together position, jump upward as high as possible and mark with your hand the height.
+• From a feet-together position, jump upward as high as possible and mark with your hand the height.

-C. Measure the distance between the two marks, your jump height.
+• Measure the distance between the two marks: that's your jump height.

 3. 3-Step Vertical Jump

-A. Take 3 steps and on the third (which should be on your preferred foot) jump up and mark as high as you can on the wall
+• Take 3 steps and on the third (which should be on your preferred foot) jump up and mark as high as you can on the wall.

-OK, now you've got a baseline of information to start from.
-You'll know if your workouts help, hurt, or do nothing to your vertical jump.
+OK, now you've got some baseline information to start from.
+You'll know if your workouts help, hurt, or do nothing for your vertical jump.

 Considerations for the Routine

-But, this is for someone just starting on their quest for a higher vertical jump.
-Also, the plyometrics jump training is organized only for Tuesday and Thursday, so that with weight training the entire weekly workout isn't too demanding.
+Again, this is for someone just starting on their quest for a higher vertical jump.
+Also, the plyometrics jump training is organized only for Tuesdays and Thursdays, so that along with weight training the entire weekly workout isn't too demanding.

 Plyometrics Jump Training Routine